ijessicachen/introdatascience/docker/README.md

 ## Docker Compose build create and starte Jupyter server

+Before you do this, make sure docker is running (open the app)

 ```bash
 # go to docker folder of your local,
 # my local is ~/touchgrass/introdatascience/docker